sumedhkulkarni7/Amazon-Sales-Dashboard-in-Microsoft-Excel-/README.md

 Explore and categorize sales based on specific filters.

 ## Dataset
-The data for this project is sourced from the Kaggle dataset:
+The data for this project is sourced from the Kaggle dataset: [Amazon Sales Dataset](https://github.com/sumedhkulkarni7/Amazon-Sales-Dashboard-in-Microsoft-Excel-/blob/main/amazon_sales_excel.csv)

 ## Pivot Table